 Steven C. Owyang is a co-leader at the Him Mark Lai Family History Project.
 He served as an administrative law judge with the Office of Administrative Hearings, State of California, from 2005 to 2012.
 Actively involved in the community, he previously served for more than 20 years as the executive officer of California’s civil rights agency, the Fair Employment and Housing Commission, where he was responsible for the Commission’s adjudicatory, regulatory, and legislative functions.

-Larissa Constantinovna Krassovsky emigrated from Russia through Shanghai where she started her community service work at 16 years old organizing events to raise money for uniforms for a local women’s hockey team.
-Her boundless energy and a lifetime devoted to volunteerism and the Russian Orthodox Church have made her a beloved and valued figure in the Russian community.
+Larissa Constantinovna Krassovsky was born of Russian parents in Harbin, China before moving to Shanghai where she started her community service work at 16 years old organizing events to raise money for uniforms for a local women’s hockey team.
+Her boundless energy and a lifetime devoted to volunteerism with the Russian-American Women’s League and the Russian Orthodox Church have made her a beloved and valued figure in the Russian community.

 Professor Marn J. Cha, Ph.D. is a professor emeritus of political science at California State University, Fresno where he taught over forty years.
 Professor Cha has documented and written extensively about Korean immigrant heritage in Central San Joaquin Valley.
 His effort has produced the seminal book, Koreans in Central California: A Study of Settlement and Transnational Politics by University Press of America, in 2010.
 He is a founding president of the Central California Korean Historical Society.